Dr. Melanie Freeman, C. Psych.

 Mrs. Shoebottom graduated with a Bachelor of Arts degree in Social Development Studies from the University of Waterloo.
 Her concentration of courses was in social work and psychology.

-Mrs. Shoebottom has worked for over 27 years in the field of child development and mental health at the Chatham-Kent Children's Services, working extensively with children with a variety of exceptionalities, including Autism Spectrum Disorder, Attention-Deficit/Hyperactivity Disorder, Tourette Syndrome, anxiety disorders and behavioural concerns.
+Mrs. Shoebottom worked for 29 years in the field of child development and mental health at the Chatham-Kent Children's Services, working extensively with children with a variety of exceptionalities, including Autism Spectrum Disorder, Attention-Deficit/Hyperactivity Disorder, Tourette Syndrome, anxiety disorders and behavioural concerns.
 Mrs. Shoebottom has also offered services to medically fragile children and their families.

 Mrs. Shoebottom has training in Theraplay® techniques and is a Parent Educator in the COPEing with Toddler Behaviour program.
 She is also a Master Status Nonviolent Crisis Intervention Trainer® and a Registered Circle of Security Parent Facilitator, and is trained to offer the Incredible Years® Parenting Program.
 She has completed several courses of training in treating trauma and in a variety of therapeutic modalities, including cognitive behaviour therapy and expressive arts techniques.
 Mrs. Shoebottom has provided information sessions on behaviour concerns and management strategies, bullying, preparation for school transitions, advocacy within the school system and various other topics.
 She has established solid working relationships with the Lambton-Kent District School Board, St. Clair Catholic District School Board and many community agencies.